-The La Verkin Creek Trail is the most prominent trail in the Kolob Canyon area of Zion National Park, starting from the Lee Pass trailhead at 6080ft elevation and descending 1600ft to join follow the waters of La Verkin Creek.
+The La Verkin Creek Trail is the most prominent trail in the Kolob Canyon area of Zion National Park, starting from the Lee Pass trailhead at 6080ft elevation and descending 1600ft to follow the waters of La Verkin Creek.
 It is most popularly hiked as an 14 mile out-and-back day hike to Kolob Arch, the second largest (by a span of 3 ft) measured arch in the world.
 It also forms the first leg of the Zion Traverse (or Trans-Zion Trek, aka TZT), connecting to the Hop Valley Trailhead at mile 6.5.

 We hiked this trail twice as the first leg of a four day/three night backpacking trip across the western portion of the Zion Traverse.
 This trip report is from the most recent trip in late May of 2024.